Robaina/concentrationOrders/NOTES.md

 ## Using a pH range instead of pH = 7
 Perhaps good idea to use a range of pH values, such as 7.2 - 7.7 when calculating $\Delta G$s, one would use then the minimum and maximum values of these in the bounds.

+## UPDATE: 02/VI/2019
+Tried the code with 1% deviation of the dG0 mean to filter the data (Cond1).
+Obtained a graph with only 5 metabolites and took around 5000 seconds.
+Clearly need to do preprocessing if I want to soften the filter.
+I could apply the same idea used in the flux orders: sample the space of possible concentrations and discard the pairs with conflicting order relation.